Elliot-ML-2025/Imperial-ML-AI-Course-Capstone-Project/README.md

 ## Challenge objectives

 The goal is to maximise each function.
 We are given 13 chances to query the function in order to update our model.
-One round of querying could look as follows:
+An example of one query could look as follows:

 For a 4D function -

-Query point = (0.122345,0.673839,0.949390,0.349599)
+Queried point = (0.122345,0.673839,0.949390,0.349599)

 Output response - 1.30045505